dstore-dbap/LumberMill/README.rst

 -  Spam, what it says on the can - spams LumberMill for testing.
 -  SQS, read messages from amazons simple queue service.
 -  StdIn, read stream from standard in.
--  TcpServer, read stream from a tcp socket.
+-  Tcp, read stream from a tcp socket.
--  UdpServer, read data from udp socket.
+-  Udp, read data from udp socket.
 -  UnixSocket, read stream from a named socket on unix like systems.
 -  ZeroMQ, read events from a zeromq.

 Event parsers
 ^^^^^^^^^^^^^

--  Base64Parser, parse base64 data.
+-  Base64, parse base64 data.
--  CollectdParser, parse collectd binary protocol data.
+-  Collectd, parse collectd binary protocol data.
--  CSVParser, parse a char separated string.
+-  CSV, parse a char separated string.
--  DateTimeParser, parse a string to a dateobject and convert it to different date pattern.
+-  DateTime, parse a string to a dateobject and convert it to different date pattern.
--  DomainNameParser, parse a domain name or url to tld, subdomain etc. parts.
+-  DomainName, parse a domain name or url to tld, subdomain etc. parts.
--  InflateParser, inflates any fields with supported compression codecs.
+-  Inflate, inflates any fields with supported compression codecs.
--  JsonParser, parse a json formatted string.
+-  Json, parse a json formatted string.
--  LineParser, split lines at a seperator and emit each line as new event.
+-  Line, split lines at a seperator and emit each line as new event.
--  MsgPackParser, parse a msgpack encoded string.
+-  MsgPack, parse a msgpack encoded string.
--  RegexParser, parse a string using regular expressions and named capturing groups.
+-  Regex, parse a string using regular expressions and named capturing groups.
--  SyslogPrivalParser, parse the syslog prival value (RFC5424).
+-  SyslogPrival, parse the syslog prival value (RFC5424).
--  UrlParser, parse the query string from an url.
+-  Url, parse the query string from an url.
--  UserAgentParser, parse a http user agent string.
+-  UserAgent, parse a http user agent string.
--  XPathParser, parse an XML document via an xpath expression.
+-  XPath, parse an XML document via an xpath expression.

 Event modifiers
 ^^^^^^^^^^^^^^^